anychart-solutions/academic-performance-dashboard/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](https://www.anychart.com)

-## Academic Performance Dashboard
+# Academic Performance Dashboard
 ## Overview
 Dashboards often provide at-a-glance views of key performance indicators relevant to a particular objective or business process.
-This article will show you how AnyChart Charting Solution may help to create an acadmic performance dashboard.
+This article will show you how AnyChart Charting Solution may help to create an academic performance dashboard.
 It should be noticed that the dashboard can be extended depending on what users want to see, but here we have a basic sample to understand the concept better.

 ## Dashboard Concept
 Academic Performance Dashboard presents information about students: their targets and achievements, grades and so on.
 It is very useful for teachers or other people who want to get a quick insight into the progress of each student attending one or another course or progress in general.